kazuki43zoo/pdf-diff-commands/README.md

 ## Bulk comparing

-This tool support the bulk comparing by specifying two directories.
+This tool support the bulk comparing by specifying two directories that has same directory structures.
 If you want to use this feature, please use 'diff-dir' command instead of 'diff-file' command.

 ```